Towers II: Plight of the Stargazer: Development and release

 JV Enterprises was founded and established in the 1990s on Paradise, Nevada by Vince Valenti and Jag Jaeger primarily as a partnership concentrating on shareware titles for Atari Corporation and PC platforms.
 When developing Towers II: Plight of the Stargazer, Vince and Jag realized they could not handle all the work by themselves and decided to expand the development team to assist with work on the game, including composer Eric L. Richardson and artist John Easton.
 The project was first developed for the Atari Falcon and spent nine months in development, but was designed around the Jaguar's technical specifications if the team decided to port it to the system.
 Vince worked as the main programmer of the game, with Jag handling the design alongside the map and puzzle layouts, while Eric composed the music.
 John designed both the characters and creatures, with Vince later modeling them as pre-rendered 3D sprites.

 After finishing development and releasing the Falcon version of Towers II: Plight of the Stargazer in 1995, Vince and his team started porting the game to the Jaguar in a process of six months with minimal problems.
 Due to the system's superior hardware, the team managed to make improvements in the visuals, such as full-screen graphics, more textures for the tower's inside surroundings and fitting the game on a two-megabyte (MB) cartridge compared to the Falcon's four MB disk size, among other changes.
 The Jaguar version also runs approximately at 12 frames per second, in addition of featuring support for the ProController.
 Like other games published by Telegames following the Jaguar's discontinuation in 1996, the Jaguar version of Towers II was only available through direct order or retailers such as Electronics Boutique, and has since become an expensive collector's item due to its rarity.

 Towers II: Plight of the Stargazer also received a port for Windows that was co-published by Intermark Corporation and Telegames on October 13, 1997.
 Versions for both Game Boy Color and Game Boy Advance were in development by JV Games and Vatical Entertainment respectively but ultimately were never released, though cover art of both ports do exist.

 Reception

 Towers II: Plight of the Stargazer received positive reception since its release.

+In 2023, Time Extension listed it as one of the best games for the Jaguar.